jvir/foundry-falemos/README.md

 - Custom name with custom color, font and position by player.
 - Template macros.
 Export the scene settings to a macro for later reuse.
 - Default transmit voice to "Always active".
 Can be disabled in the module settings
+- Camera to background.
+Place a camera in the background, this allows you to use virtual cameras to show other applications or to make freehand drawings.
 - Shorcuts
     - Cicle UI visibility (Onlye GM): ctrl+alt+h(ide)
     - Cicle Scene Fit: ctrl+alt+f(it)